- Public Assembly (1st Amendment activities)

 SPECIAL USE PERMIT APPLICATIONS

-All requests for a special use of the park for a planned activity must include the appropriate, completed application for a Special Use Permit.
+All requests for a special use of the park for a planned activity must include the appropriate, completed application for a Special Park Use Permit.
 Applications provide management with essential information regarding the requested activity (i. e. date, type of event, number of people, location within the park, what type of impacts to the resource may be anticipated, etc.).

-APPLICATION FEES
+APPLICATION AND RECOVERY COST FEES

 APPLICATION FEE: A non-refundable application fee may be required depending upon the type of request.
 Application fees for all 1st Amendment activities may be waived at the discretion of the park superintendent.
-There are no fees for filming; however, depending on certain criteria identified above, a special use permit may still be required.

-Andrew Johnson NHS commemorates our 17th president, his life and times.
+Andrew Johnson NHS interprets our 17th president, and his life and times.
 The park closely reviews requests for activities that fall outside of the park’s primary mission.
 We recommend being as detailed as possible when completing the application.
 Feel free to add a supplemental information page(s) to the application if you need additional space to provide the requested information.If you are inquiring about the following:

 Permit Application Types